thib1984/ytdlmusic/README.md

+:warning: Not compatible with python2 (deprecated), Use python3
 ## description

 With ytdlmusic, you can download from youtube a mp3 music without use browser.
 5 choices are available with small summary to facilitate the choice.
 You can also use auto mode to download the first item.